Martouta/speech_processor/README.md

 Install [Python version 3.8.0 or newer](https://www.python.org/downloads/).
 Python is already installed by default in Linux and Mac but no idea about Windows.
 To know the version, run in the Terminal: `python3 -V` or `python -V`.
 Then install the dependencies (external libraries necessary for this program to work).
 With this command in the Terminal:
-`pip3 install --no-cache-dir -r requirements.txt`
+`pip3 install --no-cache-dir -r requirements.txt --user`

 For developers, you can also use Docker.
 And the requirements for development/test are in `requirements-dev.txt`